ewaldmire/ascender/docs/docsite/rst/userguide/main_menu.rst

 .. note::

-  The new Ascender User Interface is available for tech preview and is subject to change in a future release.
+  The new climber User Interface is available for tech preview and is subject to change in a future release.
 To preview the new UI, click the **Enable Preview of New User Interface** toggle to **On** from the Miscellaneous System option of the Settings menu.

   .. image:: ../common/images/configure-awx-system-misc-preview-newui.png
      :alt: Enabling preview of new user interface in the Miscellaneous System option of the Settings menu.